States / North Dakota

 What the Data Suggests

-Across state markets, Capex Pressure stands out as the dominant contributor to headline stress (10.8 points average), with Revenue Fragility a distant second at 3.7.
+Across state markets, Capex Pressure stands out as the dominant contributor to headline stress (11.7 points average), with Operational Stress a distant second at 4.9.
 That pattern suggests a particular kind of pressure — concentrated rather than broadly distributed.

-113 active signals are recorded across state markets.
-The most prevalent is High-AGI Out-Migration, affecting 23 markets.
+142 active signals are recorded across state markets.
+The most prevalent is Current Drought Severity, affecting 29 markets.

 State-level average stress has been relatively steady between recent observation periods, suggesting the current picture reflects persistent conditions rather than a sudden shift.